OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-03.md

 ## Mark 3:25

-If a house is divided against itself, that house cannot stand.
+If a household is divided against itself, that house cannot last.

 ## Mark 3:26